dpuelz/Policy-Research-Laboratory/README.md

 # FIN 373: Policy Research Laboratory

 Welcome to the Fall 2021 edition of Policy Research Laboratory, a course on quantitative social science and data-driven policy research.
 All course materials can be found on this GitHub page.
-Please see the [course syllabus](syllabus.pdf) for links and descriptions of the readings mentioned below.  *Big thanks to James Scott at UT for some slide content and presentation ideas.
+Please see the [course syllabus](syllabus.pdf) for links and descriptions of the readings mentioned below.  *Big thanks to James Scott at UT Austin for some slide content and presentation ideas.

 Instructors:
 - Prof. David Puelz.
 Office hours Wednesday and Thursday, from 1:30p-2:30p in CBA 6.444.